boardfish/dissertation/contents/6-conclusion.md

 would also gain a captivating experience and useful tool in the pursuit of new rooms to tackle.

-The product of this was Blacklight, a web application that meets needs expressed by maintainers and suggested by enthusiasts.
+The product of this was Blacklight, a responsive web application that meets needs expressed by maintainers and suggested by enthusiasts.
 Blacklight was engineered through thorough application of industry practices such as use of Kanban and automated testing, with some allowances made for time constraints.
 The result is a secured and usable web application using Ruby on Rails and React.

 This was able to meet the basic requirements, but I believe that with more time available, I might have been able to give it enough features for it to be a fully compelling product in its own right.
+Should Blacklight be able to go public, there is more than enough room for it to grow as a platform, but these uncertain times seem to dictate its fate more than anything else.

 # Bibliography